bdavidxyz/tailstart/README.md

 Of course if you buy their full package, you have access to more components than their free tier, which sounds fair!

-I have **no affiliation** with them (so far), moreover, Flowbite decided to **offer paying components** that ends up in this starter kit - currently some of them.
-But I won't abuse of their generosity in this repo, so don't expect integration of top-notch components to appear in the roadmap.
+I have **no affiliation** with them (so far), moreover, Flowbite decided to **offer paying components** that ends up in this starter kit - currently only a few of them.
+But I won't abuse of their generosity in this repo, so don't expect integration of components to appear in the roadmap.

 So a big thanks to their team !